 Qualifications and experience requirements

-- On track to achieve a 2:2 or above in any degree discipline
+- 2:1 or above in any degree discipline (or equivalent)

-- Minimum of 240 UCAS points (to have achieved in the same academic year, from your best three A Levels and excluding General Studies).
+- Minimum of 280 UCAS points (to have achieved in the same academic year, from your best three A-levels and excluding general studies).

 Accepted degree subjects